 If you have an AC / DC drive module breakdown or stability issue our engineers are able to analyse the whole machine to identify where the control issues lie.
 Our extensive experience in retrofit and new projects means we have the knowledge to look deep into the control system where we commonly find the peripheral devices are faulty rather than the drive module.

-Our team of engineers are able to offer on site service and breakdown support throughout the UK to get you up and running again quickly.
+Our team of engineers are also able to offer on site service and breakdown support throughout the UK to get you up and running again quickly, please enquire for details.

 If you have a faulty drive but don't require on site support, Drives and Automation are able to repair them at our repair center in Telford.
 Our trained engineers will strip down your drive and send you a repair quotation.
 If you are happy to proceed we will repair the drive, clean it and load test it before returning it to you.
 Fast turnarounds are usually no problem!